Assassination of Abraham Lincoln: Abandoned plan to kidnap Lincoln

 Booth and Lincoln were not personally acquainted, but Lincoln had seen Booth at Ford's Theatre in 1863.
 After the assassination, actor Frank Mordaunt wrote that Lincoln, who apparently harbored no suspicions about Booth, admired the actor and had repeatedly but unsuccessfully invited him to visit the White House.
 Booth attended Lincoln's second inauguration on March 4, 1865, writing in his diary afterwards: "What an excellent chance I had, if I wished, to kill the President on Inauguration day!"

 On March 17, Booth and the other conspirators planned to abduct Lincoln as he returned from a play at Campbell General Hospital in northwest Washington.
-Lincoln did not go to the play, however, instead attending a ceremony at the National Hotel.
+Lincoln did not go to the play, instead attending a ceremony at the National Hotel.
 Booth was living at the National Hotel at the time and, had he not gone to the hospital for the abortive kidnap attempt, might have been able to attack Lincoln at the hotel.

 Meanwhile, the Confederacy was collapsing.
 On April 3, Richmond, Virginia, the Confederate capital, fell to the Union army.
-On April 9, General Robert E. Lee and his Army of Northern Virginia surrendered to General Ulysses S. Grant and his Army of the Potomac after the Battle of Appomattox Court House.
-Confederate President Jefferson Davis and other Confederate officials had fled.
+On April 9, General Robert E. Lee and his Army of Northern Virginia surrendered to General Grant and his Army of the Potomac after the Battle of Appomattox Court House.
+Confederate president Jefferson Davis and other Confederate officials had fled.
 Nevertheless, Booth continued to believe in the Confederate cause and sought a way to salvage it; he soon decided to assassinate Lincoln.